Systemic Lupus Erythematosus (SLE)

 Class II (Mesangial lupus nephritis): Mesangial thickening and hypercellularity with immune complexes confined to mesangium.
 Normal capillary loops and tubules, and absent inflammatory cells.

-Class III (Focal proliferative lupus nephritis): Focal and segmental involvement, intra- and extra-capillary proliferative lesions which may obliterate capillary lumina, necrotizing and/or sclerosing lesions of capillary tufts, and immune complexes in mesangium and subendothelial surface of peripheral capillary basement membranes.
+Class III (Focal proliferative lupus nephritis): < 50% of glomeruli are involved.
+Focal and segmental involvement, intra- and extracapillary proliferative lesions which may obliterate capillary lumina, necrotizing and/or sclerosing lesions of capillary tufts, and immune complexes in mesangium and subendothelial surface of peripheral capillary basement membranes.

-Class IV (Diffuse proliferative lupus nephritis): >50% of glomeruli involved (usually most or all), diffuse hypercellularity of glomerular tufts with inflammatory cells, necrosis, sclerosis, and occlusion of capillary lumina (“wire loops’), capsular crescent formation, associated tubular atrophy, andextensive immune complex deposition in mesangium and subendothelial side of capillary basement membranes.
+Class IV (Diffuse proliferative lupus nephritis): >50% of glomeruli involved, diffuse hypercellularity of glomerular tufts with inflammatory cells, necrosis, sclerosis, and occlusion of capillary lumina (“wire loops”), capsular crescent formation, associated tubular atrophy, and extensive immune complex deposition in mesangium and subendothelial side of capillary basement membranes.

 Class V (Membranous lupus nephritis): Diffuse thickening of capillary walls, mesangial thickening due to increased mesangial matrix and mesangial cells, absence of inflammatory infiltrate and hypercellularity of capillary tufts, immune complex deposition confined to intramembranous and subepithelial area of capillary basement membrane (carries a slightly better prognosis but nonetheless needs aggressive therapy in order to prevent kidney damage).